poole/hyde/software.md

 [numpy](http://www.numpy.org), [matplotlib](https://matplotlib.org),
 and [plotnine](https://plotnine.readthedocs.io/en/stable/).
-We recommend installing Python using Anaconda, which includes most of the packages listed above.
-Download and install the [Anaconda](https://www.anaconda.com/download/) installer for Python 3.x for your particular operating system.
+We recommend installing Python using Anaconda, which includes most of the packages listed above:
+* Download the [Anaconda](https://www.anaconda.com/download/) installer for
+Python 3.x for your particular operating system
+* Double-click the downloaded file and follow the prompts to install Anaconda

+Following installation, open the following command line software based on your operating system to install the final package:
-Following installation, you should open Terminal (only for MacOSX, locate by clicking on your Desktop, selecting "Go" in the menu at the top, and clicking on "Utilities.") or Command Prompt (Windows) and execute the following line of code to install the final package: `conda install -c conda-forge plotnine`
+* MacOSX: Terminal, locate by clicking on your Desktop, selecting "Go" in the menu at the top, and clicking on "Utilities"
+* Windows: Command Prompt
+* Both MacOSX and Windows: copy and paste the following code onto the command line and execute by hitting "Enter":
+`conda install -c conda-forge plotnine`

 ### R and RStudio